Knott's Berry Farm: Ghost Town

-A common misconception is that at Knott’s the terms “Ghost Town” and “Calico” are interchangeable.
-That is not the case.
-The Calico Saloon was not so named because it is located in Calico.
+A common misconception is that at Knott's the terms "Ghost Town" and "Calico" are interchangeable, but that is not the case.
+Walter Knott explained that he built Ghost Town as a composite to represent ghost towns throughout the West, rather than as a replica of any one particular ghost town.
+The Calico Saloon was not named "Ghost Town" because it is supposedly located in Calico.
 Rather, it was named for the tradition of lining Gold-Rush-era buildings with red calico fabric.
-Also, the Ghost Town and Calico Railway was so named because “Ghost Town” and “Calico” are two separate places.
-Walter Knott always referred to the Old West section of Knott’s Berry Farm as “Ghost Town,” not “Calico.”Ghost Town & Calico Railway, p.
-59, Knott’s Berry Farm, Ghost Town, Buena Park, California, 1953.Holmes, Roger and Bailey, Paul.
-Fabulous Farmer: The Story of Walter Knott and his Berry Farm, pp. 125-6, Westernlore Publishers, Los Angeles, California, 1956.
+Also, the Ghost Town & Calico Railroad was named because "Ghost Town" and "Calico" are two separate places.
+Walter Knott always referred to the Old West section of Knott's Berry Farm as "Ghost Town", not "Calico."

 Some parts of Ghost Town are forever lost to progress.
 The conversion of the Silver Dollar Saloon to a shooting gallery, Hunters Paradise shooting gallery to Panda Express and the original Berry Stand, moved several times with its last location now occupied by the Silver Bullet station.

-Ghost Town was based on Calico ghost town and other real ghost towns in the Western United States.
-Walter Knott inherited his uncle's silver mill and land, then bought more of the actual Calico ghost town in 1951 and developed it.
-In 1966, he donated that property to the corporate-municipal County of San Bernardino which then made the town of Calico, California into a public historic park, for which it charged an entrance/parking fee.
-See 'History – Ghost Town – Calico' section above.
-The park formerly featured a 5th area called the Wild Water Wilderness.
-Formerly known as Wild Water Wilderness, now part of Ghost Town, that features two major rides: the Pony Express, a horse themed family roller coaster installed in 2008 and Calico River Rapids which opened in 2019.
-Nearby Pony Express is Rapids Trader, a small merchandise stand.
-It is also home to Mystery Lodge, a multimedia show based on an Expo 86 pavilion featuring a Native American storyteller.

 Fiesta Village

 Fiesta Village was built in 1969 under the pretense of a Mexican theme.
-It was built to pay tribute to California´s Spanish and Mexican heritage.
+It was built to pay tribute to California's Spanish and Mexican heritage.
 It was the second area constructed after the completion of Ghost Town.
-Stores like Casa California, restaurants like Pancho's Tacos, La Papa Loca, and La Victoria Cantina, games like Shoot If Yucan, and the themed rides like La Revolución, Jaguar!, and MonteZOOMa: The Forbidden Fortress, along with the former attraction Tampico Tumbler, all contribute to the Mexican and Aztec theme of the area.
+Stores like Casa California, restaurants like Pancho's Tacos, La Papa Loca, and La Victoria Cantina, games like Shoot If Yucan, and themed rides like La Revolución, Jaguar!, and MonteZOOMa: The Forbidden Fortress, along with the former attraction Tampico Tumbler, all contribute to the Mexican and Aztec theme of the area.
 In 2013 colorful string lights were added for the summer season.

-Fiesta Village is currently undergoing renovations, including a "reimagining" of the park area as well as upgrades to rides and buildings.
-It is expected to open in Summer of 2023.